310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}
 {% bubble Kanata pastsmile %}
-mrm… if that is what you Want, then i will. i was already planning on Performing in the live show, anyway.
+mm… if that is what you Want, then i will. i was already planning on Performing in the live show, anyway.

 but my worshippers kept Wishing for me to not Perform—